 If your pre-screen application is approved, a formal application will be completed, and a site visit conducted.
 If the formal application grants membership, a second site visit will be conducted, and an invitation to Orientation will be issued.

 How should I handle nutrition requests from special needs clients?

-Many of your clients may be facing health problems such as diabetes, heart disease, hypertension, and obesity.
-In other cases, you may be dealing with food allergies, cultural preferences, and cooking limitations.
-All of these factors may affect the appropriateness of the foods your pantry or feeding program provides.
+Many of your neighbors may be facing health problems such as diabetes, heart disease, hypertension, and obesity.
+Others may have food allergies, cultural preferences, and cooking limitations.
+All these factors may affect the appropriateness of the foods your pantry or feeding program provides.

 The first step is to know your population.
-Do your best to know what issues your clients are facing and concerned with.
-You may not be able to cater to everyone individually, but you can get a collective idea of what your clients' needs are.
+Do your best to know what issues your neighbors are facing and concerned with.
+While you do not need to cater to everyone individually, simply getting a collective idea of what your neighbors’ needs are will be extremely helpful.

-Overall, you want to try to offer the best variety of nutritious foods available.
-Regardless of whether someone has diabetes, high cholesterol or obesity, the same practical nutrition guidelines may be applied in all situations.
-If you are doing your best to provide staple items that are low in fat, sodium, sugar, and those that are high in fiber, vitamins and minerals, then you are meeting the needs of all your clients and contributing to their overall health.
+Overall, as a NTFB Partner Agency, you should try to offer the best variety of nutritious foods available, regardless of health needs.
+If you are doing your best to provide items that are low in fat, sodium, and sugar and those that are high in fiber, vitamins, and minerals, then you are likely meeting the needs of the majority of your neighbors and contributing to better health.

-Completely avoiding unhealthy foods is not always possible, but try to limit the frequency and amount offered to clients.
+Unhealthy foods are inevitably available but try to limit the frequency and amount offered to neighbors.
 All foods can be part of a healthy diet in moderation.
-It’s important to balance out your grocery and menu items with more nutritious options whenever possible.
+It is important to balance out your grocery and menu items with more nutritious options whenever possible.

 How do I build a healthy package of groceries for a family?

-I have an on-site feeding program; what components should be included to create a well-balanced meal?
+If you are an on-site feeding program, what components should be included to create a well-balanced meal?

-Why is it important to partner with the NTFB to provide nutrition education for your clients?
+Why is it important to partner with NTFB to provide nutrition education for your neighbors?